tomaallen/Synchrony_Detection-1/README.md

 # Synchrony_Detection

 ## To Do in new fork:
+- Check and remove 3rd party models from installation

 - clean up RD/src of excess files

 - check gitattribute and gitignore files